bicyclejs/bicycle/docs/api/server.md

 ### args

- - schema - The schema returned by a call to `loadSchema` or `loadSchemaFromFiles`
- - sessionStore - An object implementing the session store API.
-See `bicycle/sessions/memory` for an example
  - getContext - A function that takes a request and returns the "context" object used for queries and mutations

 ## `createServerRenderer`